Wendy-Lagho/wellness-companion/README.md

 2. **Mood Tracking**: Click on "Log Mood," select your mood, and add optional notes
 3. **Meditation Library**: Browse or search for meditation sessions and start playback
 4. **Peer Support**: Join or create support groups for discussions
+5. **Virtual Therapy**: Talk to a therapist on the app.

+## Contributing
+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

 ## Future Enhancements

-We plan to implement the following features:
+To better the project, the following features can be added:

 - AI Chatbot for real-time mental health advice
 - Gamification to encourage consistent engagement through rewards and streaks
 - Multi-language support to expand accessibility for diverse user groups

-## Contributors
+## Team

 - Derrick Koros
-- Lagho Wendy
+- Wendy Lagho
 - Ian Imbuki
 - Yvonne Kibet

+## License
+This project is licensed under the MIT License